mackron/GTGameEngine/README.markdown

 For audio we use OpenAL.
 We use OpenAL Soft (http://kcat.strangesoft.net/openal.html) as our OpenAL implementation, but you should be able to use the implementation from Creative just fine.
-We supply pre-built binaries of the OpenAL Soft implementation in the 'external' directory, but it would probably be best to build your own to match the configuration you use with your own build system.
+We supply pre-built binaries of the OpenAL Soft implementation in the 'external' directory, but not every configuration is included.
+It would probably be best to build your own to match your own configuration.